- A simple but appealing look

-We’d skip the basic Tucson SE.
-It comes only with a 164-hp 2.0-liter inline-4, a 6-speed automatic.
+We’d skip the Tucson SE, SEL, and SEL Plus trim levels.
+They come only with a 164-hp 2.0-liter inline-4, a 6-speed automatic.
 It’s not very powerful and uses more fuel, so price is its only selling point.

 All other models offer a 175-hp, 1.6-liter turbo-4 coupled to a 7-speed dual-clutch transmission.
 With 195 lb-ft of torque available relatively low in the powerband, this Tucson has more than adequate power, and shifts blip by without much shock or hesitation.
 It shouldn’t be mistaken as sporty in any dimension, and with just a hundred extra pounds or so on board, it can seem sluggish to pull off the line, even if the drive-mode selector’s been moved to Sport.
 The base 4-cylinder feels more responsive off the line, probably due to its conventional automatic, but the turbo-4 ultimately makes better and more useful power.

 Buyers in snowy states will probably want to opt for all wheel-drive.
 Unlike some rivals, all trim levels can be specified in either front- or all-wheel drive.
 For extremely slippery conditions, like in deep snow, a driver-selectable switch locks the torque split between the front and rear wheels to maximize traction at lower speeds.